god-of-errors/RpgCombatSystemBlog/index.md

 }
 ```

-These examples illustrate the versatility and freedom granted by the BaseSkill class, allowing developers to craft intricate and diverse skill functionalities within the RPG Combat System Template.
-From traditional healing to game-specific overdrive mechanics, the BaseSkill class empowers developers to shape the very essence of their RPG combat systems.

 ## Base Item, Inventory, and Equipment
 ### Base Item & Inherited Classes
-The intricacies of the RPG Combat System Template delve into the realm of items, offering a dynamic and diverse experience for players.
-The BaseItem class lays the foundation, providing units, especially players, with the ability to wield a plethora of items, each serving unique purposes.
-The simplicity of the BaseItem class, encapsulating only a name and quantity, conceals its true power—a versatility that shines through its inherited classes.
+The BaseItem class stands as a versatile foundation for items within the RPG system, giving units, mainly the player, the ability to choose from multiple items and utilize them in and out of battle.
+Whether it's consumable items used for attacks, healing, or buffs, or collectible items used for crafting, the BaseItem class covers the fundamental aspects that any item should have: a name and the item's quantity.
+But of course, its power lies in how diverse its inherited classes can be.

-One such example is the ConsumableItem, a subclass of BaseItem, representing items with the potential to alter battle dynamics through associated skills.
-This ingenious design allows for the creation of varied consumable items, each with its own unique effect, such as a Pokeball item:
+One such example is the ConsumableItem, which contains a skill allowing it to be used in battle with that skill's effect.
+This approach allows for different consumable item effects, such as creating a Pokeball item:

 ```c++
 bee::rpg::Pokeball::Pokeball(std::string name, const int amount, int ballValue): ConsumableItem(std::move(name), amount)